erickbytes/lofipython/content/blog/first-impressions-and-key-concepts-of-the-django-python-web-framework.rst

 Your forms.py and models.py files are crucial pieces to render a form, collect data and store it in the database.

+**manage.py**
+This file is used for database model migrations, creating a new app and accessing your app through the shell.

 **views.py**

 The views.py file contains the Python functions that execute the flow of your app.